daemonraco/toobasic/docs/forms.md

 This with specify our six fields with their types, and in the case of `status`, it will also tell which values are accepted and the default value for it.

-But let's go a little further, since we're using a for of type `bootstrap`, we can add some nice classes to our form controls, for example:
+But let's go a little further.
+Because we're using a form of type `bootstrap`, we can add some nice classes to our form controls, for example:
 ```text
 $ php shell.php sys forms --set-field-attribute id --name class --value input-sm --form table_rooms
 $ php shell.php sys forms --set-field-attribute name --name class --value input-sm --form table_rooms